-3.2.3.4 I/O Module Support
+3.2.5.3 I/O Module Support

-To broaden the standard on-board feature set, the server board supports the option of adding a single I/O module providing external ports for a variety of networking interfaces.
-The I/O module attaches to one of two high density 80-pin connectors on the server boards labeled "IO_Module".
+To broaden the standard on-board feature set, the server board provides support for one of several available IO Module options.
+The I/O module attaches to a high density 80-pin connector on the server board (J2B1) labeled "IO_Module" and is supported by x8 PCIe Gen3 signals from the IIO module of the CPU 1 processor.

-Figure 12.
+Figure 23.
 Server Board Layout - I/O Module Connector